brigitte-bigi/Whakerexa/README.md

 - wexa.css.
 A `details` clips what its rounded corners would leave out, and lets a focus outline through.
 - Extra Book.
 The toc toggle stands in the navigation, where a reader reaches it first, and no longer beside the aside it commands.
 - wexa.css.
 The skip link keeps its layout wherever it is written, a nav laying its children out as flex items.
+- Extra Book.
+A citation number stands on the line of the sentence: it is a fragment of text, and not a box.
+- Extra Book.
+The button that applies the columns carries a mark, its name being said to whoever does not see it.
+- Extra Book.
+The controls no longer share their line in halves: the search field has a minimum and a maximum.